ArdentHeavyIndustries/amcp-rpi/README.md

 Building the Server
 -------------------

 The server is written in Python, but it includes C-language extension modules.
-Building it:
+For convenience, you can build it in-place:

-	$ ./setup.py build
+	$ ./setup.py build --build-platlib=.
 	running build
 	running build_py
 	running build_ext

 Running it:

-	$ python build/lib*/server.py
+	$ ./server.py
 	2013-08-07 14:40:56,536 - amcpserver - DEBUG - action="init_server", port="8000"
 	2013-08-07 14:40:56,540 - amcpserver - DEBUG - action="init_soundout", system="Darwin"
 	press enter to quit...